The proof-of-stake network challenging for blockchain supremacy

 - Who is Solana built for?

-- Which dapps are built on Solana?
+- What are the best projects on Solana?

 All of this is to say that Solana is a serious player in the web3 world.
 So it’s worth knowing all about it if you’re interested in blockchains, NFTs, cryptocurrency and play-to-earn gaming.